2021-2022 Safety Measures

 Q: Do you have an outside ticket window?

 A: Yes!
-Although the Lodge will be open for use, NEW this 2020/21 season we now offer an outside ticket window (located near the outdoor washrooms and our outdoor BBQ).
+Although the Lodge will be open for use, we now offer an outside ticket window (located near the outdoor washrooms and our outdoor BBQ).

 Note: The cafeteria also offers easy “Take-Out” food options (pizza, poutine, burgers, muffins, cookies, etc.) for those preferring to eat outdoors or in their vehicles.

 Q: Do I need to wear a face covering?

 A: Conveniently for ski & snowboard enthusiasts, face coverings are already an important part of the equipment!
 We will be following local Health Guidelines regarding face coverings.

 Q: Can I ride single on the Quad chairlift?

 A: Yes.
 We encourage all guests to ride the chairlift only with other members of their regular bubble or 2 singles on opposite sides of a four-person chair.
 Therefore we will be allowing guests to ride chairlifts as a single, double, triple or quad during the 2020/21 Season.

 Q: With the current uncertainty around extra-curricular school outings, are you able to offer weekday skiing?